- System requirements

 $ which flutter

-MacOS supports developing Flutter apps for both iOS and Android.
-Complete at least one of the two platform setup steps now, to be able to build and run your first Flutter app.
+macOS supports developing Flutter apps in iOS, Android, and the web (technical preview release).
+Complete at least one of the platform setup steps now, to be able to build and run your first Flutter app.

-To develop Flutter apps for iOS, you need a Mac with Xcode 9.0 or newer:
+To develop Flutter apps for iOS, you need a Mac with Xcode.

-- Install Xcode 9.0 or newer (via web download or the Mac App Store).
+- Install the latest stable version of Xcode (using web download or the Mac App Store).

 Configure the Xcode command-line tools to use the newly-installed version of Xcode by running the following from the command line: